BerkleyTechnologyServices/slidey/README.md

 Registers filter components allowing for a single input and output!

+## Supported Browsers

+_If a version isn't specified that means we test on the latest and greatest, however most versions of that browser should work._

+- Chrome
+- Firefox
+- Safari 8+
+- Edge
+- IE 11

 ## Install

 You can install this package either with `npm` or with `bower`.